ellakonency/nfl-fourth-down-dashboard/README.md

 ### True Fourth-Down Decision Model

-Instead of simply comparing “go” vs “don’t go,” this dashboard estimates:
+Instead of simply comparing “go” vs. “don’t go,” this dashboard estimates:

 - Expected EPA from going for it
 - Expected EPA from punting